DJ-Dingo/pibooth-oled-display/README.rst

 Circuit diagram
 ---------------

-Here is the diagram for hardware connections.
+Here is the diagram for hardware connections with anc Logic Level Converter.
+**IMPORTANT** The Vcc and GND on the OLED screens are not always the same, so it is verry important that you check Vcc and GND is set correctly.

 .. image:: https://github.com/DJ-Dingo/pibooth-oled-i2c/blob/master/templates/Pibooth%20OLED-I2c%20Sketch_bb.png
    :align: center